poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 ![npe](/public/images/dependency-injection-in-java/npe.png)

-In statically typed languages like Java is always a good thing to let the compiler to help us.
+In statically typed languages like Java is always a good thing to let the compiler help us.
 See `Constructor Injection`

 ### Constructor Injection (Highly recommended)